 Texas approved a State Water Plan, with included measures to encourage water conservation.5 The Most Severe drought areas are in West Texas & in the Pan Handle.

-In Canyonlands National Park in Utah, the Green River meets up with the Colorado River, & shortly if rafting downward, you'd enter Cataract Canyon.
-Known for Class III, IV & V rapids, lately the Green River hasn't done much in helping what's been a result of the drought in Western USA.
-It's been complicating take-out spots at Lake Powell & related areas, plus impacting rapids.7,8
+In Canyonlands National Park in Utah, the Green River merges with the Colorado River.
+Shortly, if rafting downstream, you'd enter Cataract Canyon.
+Known for Class III, IV & V rapids.

 See References For Drought in Western USA>